Spectacular Splendid Serbia

 We had no internet, and he wanted to stay a week.
 That says something.

-But we have movies on a drive, and we set to watching one for the night.
+But we have movies on a drive, and we set to watch one for the night.
 It was like having our own little home.

 Next morning we wake early.
 It was cool and crisp, and we wandered over to where breakfast was being served.
 I’d ordered it for 7:30 a.m. as we needed to keep moving.
 It was nice that this was not a problem too.

-Decorated with traditional antiques, and Serbian artefacts, this open log wood hut was a great place to sit and look out across the countryside.
-The owner spoke some English, and he also had a neighbour who spoke good English, so this really helped us too.
+Decorated with traditional antiques, and Serbian artifacts, this open log wood hut was a great place to sit and look out across the countryside.
+The owner spoke some English, and he also had a neighbor who spoke good English, so this really helped us too.

 I had the Komplet Lepinja.

 It was so filling.
 And I saw he went out and bought the items this morning – so fresh and tasty.
 I really liked it.
-In fact I couldn’t get the smile off my face.
+In fact, I couldn’t get the smile off my face.
 I love the whole traditional experience.
-The yoghurt was the creamiest I have ever tasted.
+The yogurt was the creamiest I have ever tasted.
 I couldn’t finish it.